syncfusion-content/ej2-grid-docs/ej2-javascript/grid/columns/column-rendering.md

 ### Display array type columns

-The Grid component allows you to easily bind an array of objects to a column using the [valueAccessor](../../api/grid/column/#valueaccessor) property.
+The Grid control allows you to easily bind an array of objects to a column using the [valueAccessor](../../api/grid/column/#valueaccessor) property.
 This property allows customization of how the data is displayed in the column.

 For example, consider a column named **Name** that contains an array of two objects, **FirstName** and **LastName**.
 The `valueAccessor` property can be used to join these two objects and bind them to the column.